rand0wn/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Collection Of Machine Learning Projects
+Collection Of Machine Learning Projects:

 This repository is divided into three parts: 1.
 Datasets 2.
 Applications 3.
 Theoretical Models